Frequently Asked Questions

 - Souvenir Shop – open on operating days selling a wide range of gifts, books, toys and other items

-- The Shed (bric-a-brac shop) – open on operating days when sufficient volunteers are available.
+- The Shed (bric-a-brac shop) – open on selected operating days when sufficient volunteers are available.

 - Signal Box – The ‘box is fully operational and controls all our train movements.
-For the time being this is CLOSED to the public.
+You are welcome to go up and look in the ‘box, but please do not distract the Signalman whilst they’re working!

 - Toilets – including an accessible toilet.